Insight · Government · Saudi Arabia

 - Schedule update frequency for every published dataset and make it visible on the page.

-- Activate a data request mechanism with a named SLA, as the Ministry of Interior and HRSD have already done.
+- Activate a data request mechanism with a named service-level agreement (SLA), as the Ministry of Interior and the Ministry of Human Resources and Social Development have already done.

 - Syndicate to the national portal at the dataset level, not just the page level, and confirm the link publicly.